 - Celery: Adds that satisfying crunch and a burst of refreshing flavor.

-- Bell Peppers: These bad boys bring in a whole rainbow of colors and a nice sweet, tangy kick.
+- Bell Peppers: These bring in a whole rainbow of colors and a nice sweet, tangy kick.
 Use red bell peppers, orange bell peppers, and yellow bell peppers.

 - Cauliflower: Adds a little nutty flavor and keeps things nice and crisp.